Endava/cats/README.md

 - you can supply more than one parameter to check (as seen above)
 - if at least one of the parameters is not present in the response, `CATs` will report an error
 - if all parameters are found and have valid values, but the response code is not matched, `CATs` will report a warning
-- if all the parameters are found and match their values and the response code is as expected, `CATs` will report a success
+- if all the parameters are found and match their values, and the response code is as expected, `CATs` will report a success

 #### Working with additionalProperties in CustomFuzzer
 You can also set `additionalProperties` fields through the `customFuzzerFile` using the same syntax as for [Setting additionalProperties in Reference Data](#setting-additionalproperties).